pingcap/docs-cn/error-codes.md

     When a transaction is being committed, the existence assertion of a key fails.
 For more information,see [Troubleshoot Inconsistency Between Data and Indexes](/troubleshoot-data-inconsistency-errors.md#error-8141).

+* Error Number: 8143

+    During the execution of a non-transactional DML statement, if a batch fails, the statement is stopped.
+For more information, see [Non-transactional DML statements](/non-transactional-dml.md).

 * Error Number: 8200

     The DDL syntax is not yet supported.